-To change your schedule in any way, you may use the SIS on the Web, use the touch-tone phone system, or submit a Schedule Change at the Registration Office.
+To change your schedule in any way, you may use the SIS on the Web or submit a Schedule Change at the Registration Office.
 For classes that require an instructor's signature, you must submit a Schedule Change at the Registration Office.

-During the first week of the term, you may add a full-term course by using the SIS or touch-tone phone system or by filling out a Schedule Change form and submitting it.
-During the second week, however, you must have the instructor's written permission.
+During the first week of the term, you must have the instructor's written permission to add a course that is full.
 Registration deadlines for shorter classes are printed in the schedule.